 Leafy greens don’t have much protein or fat, so you can’t just rely on them for a satisfying breakfast.
 Even so, leafy greens can be a good addition to your breakfast.
 They provide you with important nutrients and can taste pretty good too.

-Eggs are an interesting case.
+Eggs are an interesting case, as they're not vegan-friendly, while most other alkaline foods are.
 They tend to be neutral when they are first laid, but the alkalinity increases with the age of the egg.
 This makes older eggs a better choice on an alkaline diet, as long as they are still safe to eat.

 You can also choose to just focus on the egg white, as this tends to be naturally alkaline.
 Of course, the egg white isn’t as nutritionally rich as egg yolk, so it might not always be a good choice.